Pseudoscorpion: Historical references

 Pseudoscorpions were first described by Aristotle, who probably found them among scrolls in a library where they would have been feeding on booklice.
 Robert Hooke referred to a "Land-Crab" in his 1665 work Micrographia.
 Another reference in the 1780s, when George Adams wrote of "a lobster-insect, spied by some labouring men who were drinking their porter, and borne away by an ingenious gentleman, who brought it to my lodging."

 Classification

-The following taxon numbers are calculated as of the end of 2012.
+These taxon numbers have been calculated as of the end of 2023: